ey7/project-two/README.md

 ## Website Features

 - Pop out modals on the homepage that display the key stats for major champions.
+- A responsive visual bar chart that lists the records of the seven biggest champions of the Open Era.
 - Responsive navigation with "hamburger" drop down menu icon for small and medium screens.
 - Pagination implemented with javascript on records pages, limited to 10 records per page.
-- Search functionality for tennis champions on records tables with javscript.
+- Search functionality for tennis champions on records tables with javascript, the user can search for a particular champions and find the year in which he was champion, if any.
 - With no tennis api available, 4 x hard coded JSON files with XMLHTTPRequests will load the records to the individual pages.

 ## Technologies Used